 And Green Homes Grant vouchers will remain valid for three months from the date they are issued or until 31 March 2022, whichever is earlier.

 The government has confirmed that homeowners can request an extension for circumstances outside of their control.

 The initial deadline of 31 March 2021 for all works to be completed had led to fears from tradespeople, industry experts and homeowners that some projects wouldn’t finish in time.

-For homeowners, the extension will come as a relief because once the vouchers are redeemed, they are only valid for three months from the date they are issued, or until 31 March 2021.
+For homeowners, the extension will come as a relief because, under the initial deadline, once the vouchers were redeemed, they would have only been valid for three months from the date they were issued, or until 31 March 2021.

-Therefore, homeowners looking to apply for the scheme faced having to push through their claims by the end of December in order to make the most of the scheme.
+Therefore, homeowners who were looking to apply for the scheme in late-2020 faced having to push through their claims by the end of December 2020 in order to make the most of the scheme by March 2021.